tyler-bennett52/todo-app/README.md

 #### Attribution

 Built from starter code.
-Used chatGPT to generate sample tests which showed me the getByText and getByLabelText methods.
-Used that format for the majority of my tests.
+Unit tests are mostly my own, but relied heavily on ChatGPT for app.test.jsx, specifically the renderWithContext function which is used in every test.
+Context test followed the format we used in class.
+List.test.js is my own logic, but chatGPT recommended the loop to test mulitple list items.